 Celebrations, fireworks taking place in Ottawa despite air quality concerns

-OTTAWA — Canada Day celebrations are taking place in Ottawa and across the country on Saturday, although some have been scaled back due to poor air quality.
+OTTAWA — Canada Day celebrations are underway in Ottawa and across the country today, although some have been scaled back due to poor air quality.

-Canada's capital city will see some festivities around Parliament Hill, but the main entertainment will be at LeBreton Flats, just west of downtown, where celebrations are expected to return to a sense of normalcy this year.
+Canada's capital city has festivities planned all day around Parliament Hill, but the main entertainment is at LeBreton Flats just west of downtown.

+Prime Minister Justin Trudeau and Gov. Gen. Mary Simon were on hand for the morning round of events at the site, which were also set to include musical performances.

+Events honouring Indigenous culture also took place in Halifax, while an official ceremony is slated to get underway in Toronto at noon.

 The COVID-19 pandemic cancelled events across the country for two years, including in Ottawa.
 Then last year, remnants of the "Freedom Convoy" protests that had clogged city streets that winter created tension that disrupted the day and caused some to be wary of heading downtown.

-There will be a Changing of the Guard ceremony regularly between 10 a.m. and 2 p.m.
-ET, as well as piping and drumming by the Royal Canadian Air Force at Parliament Hill.
+Changing of the Guard ceremonies are taking place regularly between 10 a.m. and 2 p.m.
+ET, and there is piping and drumming by the Royal Canadian Air Force at Parliament Hill.

 If weather permits, the Air Force is also planning a flyover of Parliament Hill just after noon.

-The main daytime show at LeBreton Flats begins at 11:45 a.m.
-ET and features performers including Pierre Kwenders, Delhi 2 Dublin, Tyler Shaw, Josiane and Marie-Josée Dandeneau, as well as speeches from dignitaries including the prime minister and Governor General.
+The main daytime show at LeBreton Flats started at 11:45 a.m.
+ET and features performers including Pierre Kwenders, Delhi 2 Dublin, Tyler Shaw, Josiane and Marie-Josée Dandeneau, as well as speeches from dignitaries including the Governor General and Prime Minister.

-The nighttime show features performances by Jann Arden, Roxane Bruneau, Aysanabee, France D’Amour, Les Louanges, Jojo Mason, Dax, Clerel, Madison Violet, Josh Q and Josiane.
+In a video message to Canadians released before the event, Trudeau said Canada Day is an opportunity to celebrate the country and the people we share it with.

+“After all, Canada is the envy of the world.
+People fleeing violence and persecution dream of a life here, businesses open headquarters in our cities and manufacturing plants in our towns and world leaders look to us for leadership in times of crisis," he said.
+"Wherever our flag flies, it's recognized as a symbol of democracy, of freedom and of hope."

 Across the river in Gatineau, Que., there will be performances, including a professional wrestling match all day in Old Hull.
 Canada's national museums, including the National Gallery of Canada, will be open and admission is free.